Will Jesus Say “I Never Knew You?”

 VII.
 SUMMARY

-“Those who have given themselves over to immorality, impurity, and greed even if they call themselves Christian, show that they are excluded from eternal life.
+It is certain that persistent sinners like the immoral, impure, and greedy have no part or lot in God’s heavenly kingdom.
+Believers have already been assured that they have a secure hope of inheriting the glorious life to come (cf. 1 John 5:11–125). … Those who have given themselves over to immorality, impurity, and greed even if they call themselves Christian, show that they are excluded from eternal life.
 The apostle is not asserting that the believer who ever falls into these sins is automatically excluded from God’s kingdom.
-Rather, what is envisaged here is the person who has given himself or herself up without shame or repentance to this way of life”6 (Emphases mine).
+Rather, what is envisaged here is the person who has given himself or herself up without shame or repentance to this way of life.6

-Do not be quick to judge a genuine believer as a heretic because he sinned; he will repent and get back on track.
+Do not be quick to judge a genuine believer as a heretic because he has sinned; he will repent and get back on track.
 He will hunger for God’s ways to be his ways.
 Scripture will remain his plumb line.

 Test yourselves to see if you are in the faith; examine yourselves!
 Or do you not recognize this about yourselves, that Jesus Christ is in you—unless indeed you fail the test?